On first-species counterpoint theory: Basic motivations and definitions

 \subsection{Constructing strong dichotomies: quasipolarities}

 A symmetry $p$ of a ring $R$ is \textbf{involutive} if $p\circ p=id$.
 If $p=e^ab$, by Equation \eqref{Eq:CompositionOfSymmetries}, this condition is equivalent to $e^{ba+a} b^2=e^0 1$, that is, to $ba+a=0$ and $b^2=1$.
-In the next proposition we prove that all polarities are involutive, so if we want a polarity to open up a counterpoint world, we could start with an involutive derangement, then define a suitable self-complementary dichotomy following the strategy in Section~\ref{sec3.1}, and finally check whether the uniqueness property holds.
+In the next proposition we prove that all polarities are involutive, so if we want a polarity, we could start with an involutive derangement, then define a suitable self-complementary dichotomy following the strategy in Section~\ref{sec3.1}, and finally check whether the uniqueness property holds.